Skip to main content

 "Do you always listen to everything she says?"
 She stopped at Aniruddha's question and shook her head.
 "Did she not tell you to obey me?"

-"But, you are older than me.
+"But, you are older than I am.
 Taking an elder's name is disrespectful.
 Maa told me to respect you.”
 Aniruddha did not expect such an argument in the mind of an eight-year-old child.
 At her age, his brothers didn't dare to speak against any of Dada's words.
 Was this girl different?

 "What's your name?"
 Aniruddha asked again.